kvatnynito/P1-1-proxmox-segmentation-lab/docs/vm-inventory.md

 ---

-## Overall Notes
-- `FW-EDGE01` is the only system currently deployed in the lab.
+- `FW-EDGE01` was deployed in Week 1 and is operational as the lab edge firewall/router.
-- `AD-WIN10` is the first deployed internal endpoint for Week 2 validation.
+- `AD-WIN10` is the first deployed internal endpoint for Week 2 validation on LAN1.
-- Additional systems will be deployed in later phases as the lab build progresses.
-- Inventory entries may be refined as implementation details change.
+- `TEST-WIN10-LAN2` was deployed for LAN2 validation during Week 2.